Welcome to the Stroke Association's privacy notice.

 The legal bases which allow us to use your personal information

 The legal basis that we rely on for using your personal information will depend upon the circumstances in which we collect and use it, but will in most cases be because:

-- it’s necessary in order for us to comply with a legal obligation; or
+- It’s necessary in order for us to comply with a legal obligation.

 When we use special categories of personal data (such as your Health Information) we will rely on at least one of these additional bases: